blackbaud/skyux1/js/sky/src/filter/docs/demo.md

 The filter button component creates a styled button that launches a modal which can contain filtering options.
 - `bb-filter-button`
   - `bb-filter-button-on-click` &mdash; Specifies a function to be called when the filter button is clicked.
+  - `bb-filter-button-active` &mdash; *(Optional.)* Specifies whether the filter button should be given active indication.
+This property should be set when indication of filtering is not visible to the user, such as no filter summary visible. *(Default=false)*

 ## Filter Summary
 The filter summary component displays information about applied filters.
 - `bb-filter-summary` &mdash; A component that contains filter summary items.
   - `bb-filter-summary-item` &mdash; A component for a filter summary item.
     - `bb-filter-summary-item-on-click` &mdash; *(Optional.)* Specifies a function to be called when the filter summary item is clicked.
-    - `bb-filter-summary-item-is-dismissable` &mdash; *(Optional.)* Specifies whether the filter summary has a close icon.
+    - `bb-filter-summary-item-is-dismissible` &mdash; *(Optional.)* Specifies whether the filter summary has a close icon.
     - `bb-filter-summary-item-on-dismiss` &mdash; *(Optional.)* Specifies a function to be called when close icon is clicked.

 ---